 We have a Cafeteria where lunch can be purchased.
-We also have the school store where snacks can be purchased.
+We also have the Snack Shack where other food can be purchased.
 Lunch tables are provided in the cafeteria.
 Students may eat outdoors.
 Students are required to clean up after themselves.